kt4ngw/kt4ngw/README.md

 👋 Hello, here is Jian Tang.
 My page is https://kt4ngw.github.io/.

 - 📌 Ph.D. student in the School of Computing Technologies at RMIT University, Melbourne, Australia.
-- 🌱 Current research interests include **Federated Learning (FL), Edge Intelligence, FL for LLM, Network & System Security**.
+- 🌱 Current research interests include **Federated Learning (FL), Edge Intelligence, FL for LLM, System Security**.
 - 👀 Please do not hesitate to contact me with any questions.
 - 📧 Email: kt4ngw@gmail.com(mainly).
 (Please state your affiliation and name and indicate your intention.)
 - ✨ Progressing together, please!⚡⚡⚡⚡⚡⚡